arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Typesofresearchevidence/Howislearningtobeobservedandrecorded/Whatarethemainissuesinobservingandrecordinglearning/Qualitativeorquantitativedescriptionsofchange/index.md

 ---
+has_children: false
 layout: default
+nav_order: 3
-title: "Qualitative or quantitative descriptions of change?
+title: 'Qualitative or quantitative descriptions of change? '
-"
-nav_order: Qualitativeorquantitativedescriptionsofchange
-has_children: false
 ---
 # Qualitative or quantitative descriptions of change?